Teach with the Beinecke Library

 Welcome!
-We are happy to host your class at the Beinecke Library.
-Whether a one-time visit or a semester-long course, we welcome the opportunity to partner with you in student learning.
+We are happy to host your class utilizing collection materials from the Beinecke Library and/or Manuscripts & Archives in the building at 121 Wall Street or in the Gates Classroom in Sterling Memorial Library*.
+Whether a one-time visit, several sessions, or a semester-long course, we look forward to partnering with you in student learning.
 Engagement with primary source material inspires original scholarship, enhances critical thinking skills, and provides a unique opportunity to deepen students’ knowledge and appreciation of a subject.

-Beinecke Library is committed to supporting instruction with its collections, in keeping with the teaching and research mission of Yale University.
-We encourage faculty and student instructors from throughout Yale to consider teaching with our collections.
-We also collaborate with instructors from institutions around the region.
+Our staff are committed to supporting instruction with the collections, in keeping with the teaching and research mission of Yale University.
+We encourage faculty and student instructors from throughout Yale, and instructors from institutions around the region, to consider teaching with our collections.

-Our staff collaborates with instructors to integrate collections into the curriculum at a variety of levels, whether for in-depth research projects or an introduction to primary sources.
-We have collaborated with instructors representing nearly every Yale program, department, and school, including but not limited to: African American Studies, Anthropology, Arabic, Classics, Directed Studies, English, Environmental Studies, History, History of Art, History of Science/History of Medicine, and Religious Studies.
+Our staff collaborate with instructors to integrate collections into the curriculum at a variety of levels, from in-depth research projects to an introduction to primary sources.
+We have worked with instructors representing nearly every Yale program, department, and school, including but not limited to: African American Studies, Anthropology, Arabic, Classics, Directed Studies, English, Environmental Studies, History, History of Art, History of Science/History of Medicine, and Religious Studies.

-We are eager to facilitate hands-on sessions in which students learn approaches to using rare materials.
+We facilitate hands-on sessions in which students learn approaches to using rare materials.
 Examples of such approaches include: